 How has your job changed over the years?

 I started out as a nursery assistant in the nursery that we had at the start.
 Then I moved on to be a classroom assistant in the younger classes.
-Now I am a learning support/ admin assistant.
+Now I am a learning support/admin assistant (Judy has since reverted to work as a P1 assistant and supervisor).

 Did the change of site have a big impact on the school?